 - Do not add salt to the turkey mixture.
 Salt removes moisture from the meat and can make burgers tough instead of tender.
 Add salt to the outside of the burger patty right before putting it on the pan.

 - If you want to add BBQ sauce, use a basting brush to apply it in the last minute of cooking, after each side of the patty has cooked.
 This works best if you're cooking them on a grill.
 But you can make it work on a skillet too — it might just get a little messy!
-Wait until the last minute or less of cooking so that the sugars in the BBQ sauce don't burn.
+Wait until the last minute or less of cooking and reduce the heat slightly so that the sugars in the BBQ sauce don't burn.

 💭 Recipe FAQ